Hi... We're the Miracles

 Hi...
-We're the Miracles is the first studio album by the American R&B group the Miracles.
+We're the Miracles is the debut studio album by the American R&B group the Miracles.
 It was released in January 1961 on Motown's Tamla label.
 The album features several songs that played an important role in defining The Motown Sound and establishing songwriters Smokey Robinson and Berry Gordy.

 The styles of the album tracks vary from the late doo-wop sound of "Who's Lovin' You" (later recorded by The Temptations, the Jackson 5, Terence Trent D'Arby, and En Vogue) and "(You Can) Depend on Me", to the upbeat R&B of "Way Over There".
-Also featured is a rendition of Motown's first hit single, Barrett Strong's "Money (That's What I Want)".
+Though nearly all of the tracks are Miracles originals, also featured is a rendition of Motown's first hit single, Barrett Strong's "Money (That's What I Want)", the first of a vast number of covers of Motown songs by Motown artists.
+Smokey Robinson, the Miracles' lead singer, wrote or co-wrote (with either producer Berry Gordy or fellow Miracle Ronnie White) all the remaining songs.
 The album's biggest hit was the bluesy "Shop Around", which was released as a single in 1960 and peaked at number 1 on the Billboard R&B singles chart and number 2 on the pop singles chart (No. 1 Pop, Cashbox).
 "Shop Around" was the first R&B number 1 single for both the Miracles and Motown label.
 It was also the label's first million-selling hit single and a 2006 Grammy Hall of Fame-inducted song.

 Hi...
-We're the Miracles features the Miracles' classic original lineup (not to be confused with their true original lineup): Smokey Robinson, Ronald White, Bobby Rogers, Pete Moore, Marv Tarplin (mentioned on the back of the album, though not pictured on the front), and Robinson's wife (and Rogers's cousin), Claudette Rogers Robinson.
+We're the Miracles features the Miracles' classic original lineup (not to be confused with their true original lineup): Smokey Robinson, Ronnie White, Bobby Rogers, Pete Moore, Marv Tarplin (mentioned on the back of the album, though not pictured on the front), and Robinson's then-wife (and Rogers's cousin), Claudette Rogers Robinson.

+Background and recording

+Motown had very little finances at the time of the sessions, and so could not provide the Miracles with much in the way of facilities or instrumentation, resulting in Hi...
+We're the Miracles having a much rougher, stripped-down sound than their later albums.
+Having only access to two-track recording, the performers had to all record together, meaning that if even one person made a mistake, whether it be a singer or an instrumentalist, everyone would have to start over.
+As a result, recording a song took a long while, even with the Miracles having extensively rehearsed their songs ahead of time.

+Claudette Robinson was extremely shy about singing lead, and recalled that during the recording of "After All", "I had my back to the engineer and I was standing in a corner trying to cover up.
+As I listen to those records, I keep thinking I really could have done it better.
+My whole heart wasn't in it because I was scared."